kfjahnke/envutil/README.md

 a set of synthetic source images from an already-stitched panorama and then stitch the synthetic images with the same PTO parameters, which may be helpful when testing panorama-related software.
-To give an example of the procedure, suppose you have a pto 'pano.pto' with four source images and the stitched output 'pano.tif', let's say it's a full spherical.
+To give an example of the procedure, suppose you have a PTO 'pano.pto' with three source images and the stitched output 'pano.tif', let's say it's a full spherical.
 To recreate the second source image (so, number 1) from pano.tif:

     envutil --pto pano.pto \
             --facet pano.tif spherical 360 0 0 0 \
-            --solo 4 --single 1 --output image1.tif
+            --solo 3 --single 1 --output image1.tif

 At times you want to add further specifications to the 'solo' facet, e.g. lens correction parameters or translation parameters. envutil